-The impetus for dealing with wine was a trip to Alsace at the age of 20.
-In 1978, the first issue of the bimonthly magazine "Wine Advocate" was published, which has since been published bimonthly and contains assessments of individual wines.
-Today there are over 45,000 subscribers in about 40 countries worldwide.
-In 2013, Parker sold shares to a Singaporean investor group represented by Soo Hoo Khon Peng and retired from the editorial board of Wine Advocate.
+Robert McDowell Parker Jr. (*1947), a lawyer from Baltimore, USA, was one of the most influential wine journalists and wine critics in the world for several decades.
+At the end of the 1970s, this man, who was unknown in the wine world at the time, disempowered the leading British wine journalists.
+Allegedly, his "nose" (tasting ability) was insured for one million dollars, which is why he was also called "The Million Dollar Nose" or "Wine Pope".
+The impetus for his involvement with wine was a trip to Alsace at the age of 20.
+In 1978, the first issue of The Wine Advocate magazine, which has been published bimonthly since then, appeared, containing reviews of individual wines.
+Today there are over 45,000 subscribers in around 40 countries worldwide.
+In 2013, Parker sold shares to a Singaporean investor group represented by Soo Hoo Khon Peng and retired from the editorship of The Wine Advocate.
 His successor is US journalist Lisa Perrotti-Brown.
-Finally, in May 2019, Robert Parker retired for good.
+May 2019 saw the final retirement of Robert Parker.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten